 3. Continue to take all vitamins and prescription medications prescribed by your doctor during the course of your IV therapy.
 Chelation may remove some beneficial vitamins and minerals; we recommend that you wait six hours after your chelation infusion is over to take your supplements.
 To replace trace minerals that may be removed along with toxic metals, it is essential that you supplement daily with trace minerals when receiving chelation therapy.
 Trace minerals are available in our supplement store.

 4. Maintain a healthy lifestyle before, during and after your IV treatment.
 This includes a healthy diet recommended by your doctor, exercise and rest.
 If you have any questions, please ask your doctor.

-5. You must make an appointment for IV therapy.
+6. You must make an appointment for IV therapy.
+Please make sure to call reception each time you would like to come in for IV therapy.
+All IV treatments require a properly scheduled appointment so that we may provide the best service for each patient.
 Please call the front desk at (949) 600-5100 to make your appointment or for any cancellations or changes.

 YOUR ECP APPOINTMENT

 1. Arrive 10–15 minutes before your scheduled appointment.